- Describe sociology and some of its central concepts

 All sociologists are interested in the experiences of individuals and how those experiences are shaped by interactions with social groups and society as a whole.
 To a sociologist, the personal decisions an individual makes do not exist in a vacuum.
 Cultural patterns and social forces put pressure on people to select one choice over another.
 Sociologists try to identify these general patterns by examining the behavior of large groups of people living in the same society and experiencing the same societal pressures.

-To identify social trends, sociologists also study how people use SNAP benefits and how people react to their use.
-Research has found that for many people from all classes, there is a strong stigma attached to the use of SNAP benefits.
-This stigma can prevent people who qualify for this type of assistance from using SNAP benefits.
+To identify social trends, sociologists studied how some people use SNAP benefits and how other people react to their use.
+Research has found that for many people from all classes, there is a strong stigma, or an attribute that is deeply discrediting (Goffman 1963), attached to the use of SNAP benefits.
+This stigma can prevent people who qualify for this type of assistance from using the benefits.
 According to Hanson and Gundersen (2002), how strongly this stigma is felt is linked to the general economic climate.
 This illustrates how sociologists observe a pattern in society.
 The percentage of the population receiving SNAP benefits is much higher in certain states than in others.
 Does this mean, if the stereotype above were applied, that people in some states are lazier and less motivated than those in other states?
 Sociologists study the economies in each state—comparing unemployment rates, food, energy costs, and other factors—to explain differences in social issues like this.
 Sociologists identify and study patterns related to all kinds of contemporary social issues.
-The “don’t ask, don’t tell” policy, the emergence of the Tea Party as a political faction, how Twitter has influenced everyday communication—these are all examples of topics that sociologists might explore.
+The “don’t ask, don’t tell” policy regarding gay and lesbian service members, the emergence of the Tea Party political faction, how Twitter has influenced everyday communication—these are all examples of topics that sociologists might explore.

 Studying Part and Whole: How Sociologists View Social Structures

-A key basis of the sociological perspective is the concept that the individual and society are inseparable.
+A key premise of the sociological imagination is the concept that the individual and society are inseparable.
 It is impossible to study one without the other.
 German sociologist Norbert Elias called the process of simultaneously analyzing the behavior of individuals and the society that shapes that behavior figuration.
 An application that makes this concept understandable is the practice of religion.
 While people experience their religions in a distinctly individual manner, religion exists in a larger social context.
-For instance, an individual’s religious practice may be influenced by what government dictates, holidays, teachers, places of worship, rituals, and so on.
-These influences underscore the important relationship between individual practices of religion and social pressures that influence that religious experience (Elias 1978).
+For instance, an individual’s religious practice may be influenced by governmental authority, traditional holidays, educational institutions, places of worship, well-established rituals, and so on.
+These influences underscore the important relationship between individual practices of religion and the social pressures that influence that religious experience (Elias 1978).

 Think It Over